-- Choose the best sequence of implementation stages.
+- Choosing the best sequence of implementation stages.

-The implementation strategy will highly depend on the type and current state of business processes your company has.
+Our Salesforce consultants believe that the implementation strategy should be chosen with regard to the type and current state of business processes your company has.

 Let’s assume that you’re fully satisfied with the present practices of managing sales, marketing, and service in your company, but your current CRM doesn’t support them in full.
 If no process change is required, Salesforce implementation can help you to digitize your sales, marketing and customer service processes to address your business challenges in the desired way.
 The platform’s capabilities for customization allow reflecting your business processes with attention to their peculiarities.